 When I was younger and playing at ‘pretend’ with my friends, I always chose to be Luke Skywalker.
 It didn’t matter if we were pretending to be part of a space war, were mermaids under the sea, cowboys in the Wild West or simply playing house, I always chose to be Luke.

 I grew up watching the Star Wars films with my dad.
 I loved them.
-I even loved the prequels, being the perfect age to find young Anakin, like, a total babe, and Ja Ja Binks hilarious, rather than a bullshit waste of screen-time.
+I even loved the prequels, being the perfect age to find young Anakin, like, a total babe, and Ja Ja Binks hilarious, rather than a waste of screen-time.

-So it makes sense that when it came to playing with my friends, in a world of imagination where I could be anyone I wanted, I wanted to draw inspiration from Star Wars.
+So it makes sense that when it came to playing with my friends, in a world of imagination where I could be anyone I wanted, I drew inspiration from Star Wars.
 The problem was that as far as female role models went, my options were limited to Leia or a few sexy dancing aliens - so I chose Luke.
 I wanted to be the badass with the light sabre.

 This week I went to see Rogue One: A Star Wars Story.
-The film stars Felicity Jones as Jyn, the daughter of an Imperial scientist brought up by a Rebel extremist, who gets tied up in the revolution.
+The film stars Felicity Jones as Jyn, the daughter of an Imperial scientist and brought up by a Rebel extremist, who gets caught up in the revolution.
 When I left the film, I found myself walking alongside a group of children around eight to 10 years old, all chatting excitedly about the movie.

 “No I want to be Jyn!” one girl was saying.

 “But I already bagsed her!” another whined.

 “I’m an only child, so obviously I’m going to be Jyn,” a third shouted above the rest.